rajesh-nitc/test-backend/README.md

 1. A GCP project with Vertex AI API enabled.
 2. A GCS bucket.
 3. Roles:

 - `roles/aiplatform.user` at the project level.
 - `roles/storage.objectUser` on the GCS bucket.

+4. Run to authenticate locally:

-4. Run `gcloud auth application-default login` to authenticate locally.
+- `gcloud auth application-default login`
+- `gcloud auth application-default set-quota-project prj-bu1-d-sample-base-9208`

 5. Ensure the `.env` file is properly configured with environment variables.

 ## Project structure